CSU Policy: Cost Transfers on Sponsored Projects

 • The transfer is reviewed and approved by a responsible financial or administrative official of the organization in accordance with payment authority.

-If a disallowance is identified, such as an out-of-budget-period expenditure, and approval making the cost allowable (e.g., sponsor approved budget change or project extension) has not been received, then the cost must be moved to an appropriate, non-sponsored account with the same functional classification (i.e., in the same cost base) to prevent recovery through the facilities and administrative (F&A) cost rate.
+If Unallowable Costs are accidentally charged to a sponsored account, they must be removed immediately upon discovery.
+If a disallowance is identified, such as an out-of-budget-period expenditure, and approval making the cost allowable (e.g., sponsor approved budget change or project extension) has not been received, then the cost must be moved to an appropriate, non-sponsored account to prevent recovery through the facilities and administrative (F&A) cost rate.

 7. Inappropriate Reasons for Cost Transfers to a Sponsored Project Account

-Inappropriate reasons for cost transfers include, but are not limited to, the following:
+Inappropriate reasons for Cost Transfers will be disapproved, and include – but are not limited to – the following:

 • Solely for the purpose of utilizing unexpended funds of a sponsored award